 - Next, brush your teeth but avoid eating or drinking anything – not even a morning cuppa.
 You’re free to eat or drink whatever you want after a 45-minute window.

 Ayurveda recommends warm water mixed with lemon or lime.
 According to practitioners, this warm water encourages muscular contractions of the intestinal walls to get your bowel movements going while also stimulating the gastrointestinal tract.
 The rich vitamin and mineral content of lime or lemon is considered useful for freeing toxins called “ama” from the tract.3 Storing the boiled water in a copper vessel overnight has added benefits, including killing microbes in the water.4

 What To Watch Out For

 Water therapy may be a good supplement to modern medicine.
 But remember, this routine is based on individual user experience and not prescribed by doctors, so you will need to take an informed decision on whether or not this is for you.
-While it may be useful to treat cases of digestive trouble or acne, for more serious ailments like diabetes and heart problems it is better to consult with your doctor.
-If you are pregnant, elderly, or have kidney problems, this is probably not the therapy for you.
+While it may be useful to treat cases of digestive trouble or acne, for more serious ailments like diabetes and heart problems, consult your doctor first.
+If you are pregnant, elderly, or have kidney problems, this is probably not for you.

-Also avoid overdoing the water therapy.
+Also, avoid overdoing the water therapy.
 Diluting your blood too much through excess water consumption can lead to serious problems.
 Consuming over 3 liters of water in a short interval is also likely to cause water intoxication.
 If this happens, you may first feel a headache coming on, nausea and vomiting, fatigue, and disorientation.
 You will also need to urinate often.
-If the buildup of water goes to the brain cells it could cause seizures, a respiratory arrest, coma, or even death.7 So moderation is key!
+If the buildup of water goes to the brain cells, it could cause seizures, respiratory arrest, coma, or even death.5 So moderation is the key!